-There will be 9 problem sets over the course of the quarter.
+There will be nine problem sets over the course of the quarter.
 Problems range in difficulty from routine to more challenging.
-Completed solutions are to be handed in at the beginning of class on Friday (starting Week 2), and a sample of the problems will be graded and returned to you in the following week.
+Completed solutions are to be handed in at the beginning of class on Friday (with the first homework due on October 6), and a sample of the problems will be graded and returned to you in the following week.